On Kernel Method-Based Connectionist Models and Supervised Deep Learning Without Backpropagation: Kernelizing a Neural Network

+The general idea we adopt is to build connectionist models with the base units being not neurons but kernel machines.
+This is mathematically viable since in an NN, any neuron can be directly replaced by a kernel machine without altering the architecture and functionality of the network.
+An illustration of this kernelization procedure is provided in Fig.~\ref{kernelization}.
+In this way, one can kernelize an NN to any degree: a node, several nodes, a layer, several layers, or the entire network.

-In this section, we discuss how to build a KN using a given NN.
-First, the generic approach is described in Fig. \ref{kernelization}.
-Note that KN inherits the expressive power of the original NN since a kernel machine is a universal function approximator under mild conditions \citep{Park91, Micchelli06} and the two models share the same architecture.
-However, KN works in a more intuitive way since each node is a simple linear model in a reproducing kernel Hilbert space (RKHS).
+KN is flexible in the sense that one can inject prior knowledge into the architecture design, as is done for NNs.
+KN inherits the expressive power of the original NN since a kernel machine is a universal function approximator under mild conditions \citep{Park91, Micchelli06}.
+Moreover, KN works in a more mathematically intuitive way since each base unit is a simple linear model in an RKHS.